Harshad347/To-Doo-App/README.md

 $ pip install -r requirements.txt
 `

-5. Now, apply the migrations with the management command.
+5. Now,  go to To_Do_App directory.

 `
+$ cd To_Do_App
+`

+6. Now, apply the migrations with the management command.

+`
 $ python manage.py migrate
 `

-6. Finally, start the developement server with the management commnad.
+7. Finally, start the developement server with the management commnad.

 `
 $ python manage.py runserver